fontanamichele/Lira/README.md

 ## Customization

 ### Theme Colors

 The app uses a custom theme defined in `tailwind.config.ts`.
 You can modify the color palette by updating the CSS variables in `src/app/globals.css`.

 ### Currency Support

 The app supports 20+ major currencies with real-time exchange rate conversion.
 You can add more currencies by updating the `CURRENCIES` arrays in the relevant components.
-Exchange rates are automatically fetched from [FreecurrencyAPI](https://freecurrencyapi.com/) and cached for 24 hours to minimize API usage.
+Exchange rates are automatically fetched from your configured currency rate API provider and cached for 24 hours to minimize API usage.

+The currency conversion system uses the following ticker format:

+- For currency pairs like EUR/USD, the ticker is `EURUSD=X`
+- The API returns prices in the specified currency parameter
+- Historical data is available through the `/prices/historical` endpoint

 ### Categories

 Transaction categories can be customized by updating the `CATEGORIES` array in `src/app/cashflow/page.tsx`.

 ## Contributing